makevoid/paperbank/Readme.md

 This repo contains **all you need** to run your bitcoin PaperBank!
 PaperBank is another way to say: cold storage paper wallet printer

+### What you need

+- A Raspberry PI or similar mini and cheap linux box
+- An USB Thermal Printer
+- HDMI monitor, usb cable, usb power adapter (cellphone usb wall charger), sd card,

+### It's a DIY solution, you have to follow the installation procedures to install PaperBank on your Raspberry PI

+---

 Affordable: All for under ~ 60 USD

 #### Brief explanation: